Chicago City Council Latino Caucus

 The Latino Caucus of the Chicago City Council is a bloc of aldermen in the Chicago City Council, composed of council members of Latino heritage and of those whose wards are majority Latino.
-During the 2019–23 term, the caucus consists of 12 members, out of the council's 50 aldermen.
+During the 2023–2027 term, the caucus consists of 14 members out of the council's 50 aldermen, and City Clerk Anna Valencia as an ex-officio member.

 Membership

 Current members

-The following table lists current aldermen who are members of the Latino Caucus, as of April 2020.
+The following table lists current aldermen who are members of the Latino Caucus, as of April 2023.